ProgUn1corn/Qlourie_Astral_R/README.md

 - Bump velocity threshold (knee point) is moved in response to changes in fast and slow bump settings, providing a more accurate representation of real-world damper tuning
 - Biased to progressive damping with increased damping during fast bump events, enhancing absorption of significant impacts in rallying
 ## Misc
-- 10KG ballast for center of gravity adjustment
+- 10/20KG ballast for center of gravity adjustment (10KG needed to meet minimum weight regulations)
 - Driver weight included in racing seat part
 - Rally light for better vision at night events (about 7kg, also act as ballast)
 - Spare wheel selection for weight accuracy